mstksg/inCode/copy/entries/const.md

 <*> x = fmap f x`.

 Note that this is a meaningful starting point because `fmap`'s definition is *fixed*.
-For any type, there is only one possible `fmap` that is legal and lawful --- and in Haskell, we only have to check that `fmap id` leaves all inputs unchanged.[^fmap]
+For any type, there is *at most one* possible `fmap` that is legal and lawful --- and in Haskell, we only have to check that `fmap id` leaves all inputs unchanged.[^fmap]

 [^fmap]: There are other laws, but because of parametric polymorphism in